 In that same period, I got hooked on mobile and started learning about responsive design, native apps, mobile website, webapps, etc. I also wrote about it: Mobile marketing: app of mobiele website?
 (Dutch-alert).

 And then in 2012 came the opportunity to completely focus on e-commerce at debijenkorf.nl, combining UX design with AB-testing.
 Apart from being a new challenge, it was also a kind of 'back to where I came from': building AB-tests meant coding again!
 And now with a new framework at the time (for me at least): jQuery.
 In the end, I've spent 7 years at de Bijenkorf, moving from UX- & Conversionspecialist to UX designer & researcher and finally Sr. UX designer & researcher; combining UX design & research at deBijenkorf.nl in an iterative, agile process.
 I saw it as my challenge to discover our guests' wishes, needs and expectations and to design the digital experience accordingly.

 In june 2019 came an opportunity for a new challenge, following my manager Wouter Brackel, as a Sr. UX designer & researcher at Accell Group (the largest bike manufacturer in Europe).
-And that's where I am now: working as a User Experience Lead for Accell Group.
-This role is part of the department Accell Digital, which supports all Accell Group companies with their digital activities.
-Currently my main focus is leading the UX activities in developing a scalable, headless, e-commerce platform - rooted in Object-Oriented User Experience (OOUX) - ready to be used by the Accell bike brands.
+Later I moved into the role of User Experience Lead.
+These roles were part of the department Accell Digital, which supports all Accell Group companies with their digital activities.
+My main focus was leading the UX activities in developing a scalable, headless, e-commerce platform - rooted in Object-Oriented User Experience (OOUX) - ready to be used by the Accell bike brands.

 A few years ago, I read this sentence:

 no one cares about your website but you